-While having fun and making new friends are the main goals of camp.
-All our programs are designed to help develop critical thinking skills and improve creativity so important to the STEM fields of Science, Technology, Engineering and Mathematics.
+While having fun and making new friends are the main goals of camp, all our programs are designed to help develop critical thinking skills and improve creativity that are so important to the STEM fields of Science, Technology, Engineering and Mathematics.

 Combine a half day in our USA Chess program and a half day of a Game Design Camp.
 Whether your child is a casual chess player or tournament participant, USA Chess Camp will improve every child's game.
 Instructors use a range of teaching tools including demo boards, computer tutorials, worksheets, stories and historic games to keep class time exciting.

 Each half-day consists of two hour-long chess lessons tailored to the ability of the children and one hour of practice to play against other students and instructors.
 USA Chess camps are a perfect way to give children a fun week of learning chess while challenging their minds!
 All campers receive a chess set, notation book, t-shirt and trophy.